stevescruz/ebarber_backend/README.md

 ## Goal

-The goal is to create a full project using Node.js, ReactJS, and React Native from start to finish, fulfilling all possible steps: preparing the development environment with Docker, configuring tools that help maintain code quality (EditorConfig, ESLint and Prettier) to testing with Jest, deploying, and all the coding in between.
+The goal is to create a full project using Node.js, ReactJS, and React Native from start to finish, fulfilling all possible steps: preparing the development environment with Docker, configuring tools that help maintain code quality (EditorConfig, ESLint and Prettier), to applying DDD methodologies, automated testing with Jest, deploying, and all the coding in between.

 eBarber API makes the data that is required to provide the services available to be consumed by our front-end applications: eBarber web and eBarber mobile.